LLAMA 2 Paper and Model Deep Dive#

 Human eval results

-Many many other artifacts, choices, and information used to get to the final product
+Many other artifacts, choices, and information used to get to the final product

 Section 1 - Introduction#

 This section is fairly short, but it does set a couple of key themes.
-The first is that pretraining a model is hard and training a chart model is also hard.
-Meta released LLAMA 2 and Llama 2-Chat, specifically 7B, 13B and 70B parameter models variants.
+The first is that pretraining a model is hard and training a chat model is also hard.
+Meta released LLAMA 2 and Llama 2-Chat, specifically 7B, 13B, and 70B parameter model variants.

 The next theme is the focus on safety training.